Defensive towers of Cantabria: High medieval fortifications

 In the territory currently occupied by Cantabria, three stages of medieval military architecture can be distinguished.
 The first, around the 7th and 12th centuries, is documented by about twenty sites that correspond with small castles, presumably linked to respective alfozes, and are the first organization in the Cantabrian territory that are not monastic in nature.
 These castles are arranged in high places, easily defensible and often visible to each other.
 At the end of the stage, the new castles, related to the founding of the four villas (Castro Urdiales, Santander, Laredo and San Vicente de la Barquera), are more complex and are located in the same urban centers.
 Successively renovatedand staged centuries later in the third phase, the walls around the villas were constructed.

 From 13th century, with the gradual increase of feudal power appearing across Cantabria and a large number of fortified towers covered the entire territory.
 These are still preserved through several preservation and restoration works.
-In the late Middle Ages, the only instance of a interior castle in Cantabria was Castle of Argüeso.
+In the late Middle Ages, the only instance of an interior castle in Cantabria was Castle of Argüeso.